kozjuli/kozjuli.github.io/_pages/research.md

 with Emilio Espino, Fernando M. Martin and Juan M. Sanchez [Working paper](https://doi.org/10.20955/wp.2022.018){:target="_blank"}

     > This paper studies a sovereign default model with fiscal and monetary policies to assess the policy response and evaluate the gains from flexibility in times of severe distress.

-1. **Credit and Liquidity Policies during Large Crises**
-with Mahdi Ebsim and Miguel Faria-e-Castro, *Revise and Resubmit, JPE Macro* [Working paper](https://doi.org/10.20955/wp.2020.035){:target="_blank"}

-    > We compare firms' financials during the Great Financial Crisis (GFC) and COVID-19.
-While the two crises featured similar increases in credit spreads, debt and liquid assets decreased during the GFC, but increased during COVID-19.
-In the cross section, leverage was the main determinant of credit spreads and investment during the GFC, but liquidity was more important during COVID-19.
-We augment a quantitative model of firm capital structure with a motive to hold liquid assets.
-The GFC resembled a combination of productivity and financial shocks, while COVID-19 also featured liquidity shocks.
-We study the state-dependent effects of credit and liquidity policies.

 1. **An Empirical Analysis of the Cost of Borrowing**
 with Miguel Faria-e-Castro and Samuel Jordan-Wood [Working paper](https://doi.org/10.20955/wp.2024.016){:target="_blank"}